Common Misdemeanors: A-D

 Possession of Drug Paraphernalia

-Along with drug possession charges, possession of drug paraphernalia charges are one of the more commonly charged crimes in any jurisdiction.
 Understand the legal definition, circumstances, and penalties for illegal possession of drug paraphernalia.

 -

-Probation Conditions: Violation Penalties and Revocation
+Probation Violation: Penalties and Revocation Explained

 -